Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed QCNs: Motivation and Challenges

 \subsubsection{Quantum Memory Capacity and Storage Time}

-In classical communications, effective storage of information carrying bits is achievable due to the availability of solid state memories with tremendous storage capabilities, and a nearly infinite storage time.
+In classical communications, effective storage of data bits is achievable using solid state memories with tremendous storage capabilities, and a nearly infinite storage time.
 In contrast, in QCNs, building and designing an efficient, lossless quantum memory is nontrivial and governed by unique quantum physics principles.
 Specifically, quantum states stored in quantum memories suffer from \emph{decoherence}, so they have a limited storage time.
 Moreover, quantum memories do not have a very large capacity, and cannot generally process and retrieve many quantum states simultaneously (this varies with adopted quantum technology).

-There are various approaches for quantum memory realizations with different capabilities and underlying physics principles.
-An example of ignoring such physics principles is the assumption of a perfect quantum memory where quantum states are stored for infinite time without losses \cite{quantum_queuing_delay}.
-Moreover, the commonly adopted assumption that many photons are perfectly detected and stored simultaneously for an infinite time, then retrieved without any losses in a quantum memory, contradicts the quantum physics principles.
-Such premises lead to poorly designed entanglement routing and scheduling protocols due to ignoring photon losses, decoherence, and the actual quality of quantum states.
+Those challenges can be significantly reduced as the quantum technologies advance in the future.
+However, due to different probabilistic operations and measurements that are performed on qubits inside quantum memories, such qubits will still suffer from multiple losses due to their intrinsic quantum physics nature.
+Henceforth, it is important to adopt a physics-informed approach when considering quantum memories in QCNs, while also being aware of the technology capabilities.
+An example of ignoring the physics principles in quantum memories is the assumption of a perfect memory where quantum states are stored, retrieved, and transferred without experiencing any losses from their surroundings \cite{quantum_queuing_delay}.
+Such premises lead to poorly designed entanglement routing and scheduling protocols due to ignoring photon losses, decoherence, and the actual qubits' quality.